-- First, rank the remaining stocks by "PEG" ratio (defined as the stock's market price-to-earnings ratio divided by the stock's 12-month earnings per share growth rate of the last 5 years) in descending order; - Next, rank the stocks by "share buyback" (defined as the number of shares outstanding one year prior to the Security Selection Date divided by the current number of shares outstanding) in descending order; - Then, rank the stocks by "CFO-to-price" ratio (defined as the issuing company's trailing 12-month cash flow from operations divided by the stock's market price) in descending order;
+- First, rank the remaining stocks by "PEG" ratio (defined as the stock's market price-to-earnings ratio divided by the stock's 12-month earnings per share growth rate of the last 5 years) in descending order; - Eliminate 50% of the securities in the remaining universe with the highest PEG ratios;

-- Then, rank the stocks by "earnings surprise" (defined as the issuing company's actual earnings per share from the last completed fiscal quarter minus the issuing company's mean earnings per share consensus estimate for the completed fiscal quarter reported by industry analysts, divided by the issuing company's actual earnings per share from the last completed fiscal quarter) in descending order; - Then, create a composite score for each stock by applying each ranking equally; - Then, rank the stocks by composite score in ascending order; and - Select the 35 stocks with the best resulting ranking (i.e. the stocks with the lowest composite scores).
+- Next, rank the stocks by "share buyback" (defined as the number of shares outstanding one year prior to the Security Selection Date divided by the current number of shares outstanding) in descending order; - Then, rank the stocks by "CFO-to-price" ratio (defined as the issuing company's trailing 12-month cash flow from operations divided by the stock's market price) in descending order; - Then, rank the stocks by "earnings surprise" (defined as the issuing company's actual earnings per share from the last completed fiscal quarter minus the issuing company's mean earnings per share consensus estimate for the completed fiscal quarter reported by industry analysts, divided by the issuing company's actual earnings per share from the last completed fiscal quarter) in descending order; - Then, create a composite score for each stock by applying each ranking equally; - Then, rank the stocks by composite score in ascending order; and - Select the 35 stocks with the best resulting ranking (i.e. the stocks with the lowest composite scores).
 The selected stocks are then weighed approximately equally to create the portfolio.